Audit Committee Terms of Reference

 External Practice Inspection

-As part of the internal audit function's practice inspection, the Committee's performance will be subject to periodic external assessment, led by a professional certified by the Institute of Internal Auditors.
+As part of the internal audit function's practice inspection, the Committee's performance will be subject to periodic external assessments, led by a professional certified by the Institute of Internal Auditors.